Black Bean and Beef Chili

-- Let beans drain while you use a food processor to puree the third can of undrained beans, diced tomatoes and liquid, and the pinch of Chipotle chile (or diced Chipotle chile pepper).
+- Let beans drain while you use a food processor (affiliate link) to puree the third can of undrained beans and the can of diced tomatoes and liquid, (plus another pinch of Chipotle chile if you really like it hot).
 Process the beans and tomatoes about 2 minutes, until they are fairly smooth.

 - In bottom of heavy soup pot, heat 1-2 tsp. olive oil and brown beef, using the back of the turner to break it into small pieces.

 - Remove beef to bowl, then add a bit more olive oil and 1 cup red onion.
 Lower heat a little and cook onions until they are softened but not starting to brown.
 Add all the chile powders and cumin (affiliate link) and saute about 30 seconds.

 - Add beef stock, browned ground beef, pureed bean mixture, drained beans from colander and tomato paste and simmer, uncovered, 30 minutes or longer.
 (I actually simmered my Chili at very low heat for nearly two hours.
 Halfway through the cooking time, taste to see if you want additional chile powder.
 I think chile powder is something you need quite a bit of in a dish like this.)